 - One Pot Marmite Macaroni and Cheese

-or head on over to my FULL RECIPE INDEX for over 700+ delicious Slimming World Recipes
+or head on over to my FULL RECIPE INDEX for over 700+ delicious Slimming Eats Recipes

-HOW CAN I ADD A 1/3 SPEED FOODS TO THIS COMFORTING BOWL OF HOPPIN JOHN?
+HOW CAN I ADD VEGETABLES TO THIS COMFORTING BOWL OF HOPPIN JOHN?

-There are already peppers, onion and celery in this dish, you could also swap the sweet potato for cubes of butternut squash or serve with a side of vegetables of your choice to increase the speeds foods and keep you well satiated.
+There are already peppers, onion and celery in this dish, you could also swap the sweet potato for cubes of butternut squash or serve with a side of vegetables of your choice to increase the vegetables and keep you well satiated.

 WHAT KITCHEN ITEMS DO I NEED TO MAKE HOPPIN JOHN?